-A day in the life of a Fraser Island dingo
+A day in the life of a K’gari (Fraser Island) dingo

 In a world first, scientists have captured a day in the life of a K’gari Fraser Island dingo (wongari).